Virgin" . . . What's It Mean?

 Given the current

-premium of the Euro over the American dollar, authentic extra virgin olive oils from Europe will continue to be
+premium of the Euro over the American dollar, authentic extra virgin olive oils from Europe will also be much more

-A word to the wise, olive oil that says "Imported from Italy" on the label usually means only that
+A word to the wise, olive oil labels that say "Imported from

 How's the Other "Extra Virgin" Olive Oil Made?